WebAssembly/component-model/design/mvp/CanonicalABI.md

 returning the final set of flat arguments to pass into the core wasm callee.

-The `Task.trap_if_on_the_stack` method called by `enter` prevents reentrance using the `caller` field of `Task` which points to the task's supertask in the async call tree defined by [structured concurrency].
+The `Task.trap_if_on_the_stack` method called by `enter` prevents reentrance using the `supertask` field of `Task` which points to the task's supertask in the async call tree defined by [structured concurrency].
 Structured concurrency is necessary to distinguish between the deadlock-hazardous kind of reentrance (where the new task is a transitive subtask of a task already running in the